 After making some bad investments, the songwriter filed a lawsuit against Barry his company, Provident Financial Management, for allegedly squandering her father’s fortune and leaving her with nothing but $14,000 in 2018.
 In the court documents, obtained by the Daily Mail, Lisa claims Barry was being “reckless and negligent” with her funds and making her invest in American Idol‘s holding company, which went bankrupt.

 According to the musician, Barry gave her more than just bad advice.
 She claimed he was using her money to pay himself an “average annual salary of $701,000 per year” when she was already losing money at a crazy rate.
 After Lisa became broke, she filed a lawsuit against Barry before he countersued her for a whopping $800,000 in damages.

 Like Lisa, Barry believed that losing Elvis’ fortune had everything to do with the other party.
 He says Lisa “squandered” the money she got from her father’s estate because the entertainer had “uncontrollable spending habits” that forced her into financial ruin.

-Barry and Lisa have yet to resolve their issues and are still battling it out in court.
-But aside from her father’s estate, Lisa has made a good amount of cash on her three albums, Now What, Storm & Grace and To Whom It May Concern, which reached No. 5 on the Billboard 200 albums chart.
+Aside from her father’s estate, Lisa made a good amount of cash on her three albums, Now What, Storm & Grace and To Whom It May Concern, which reached No. 5 on the Billboard 200 albums chart.

-The “Over Me” singer has also accumulated some wealth managing Graceland, which is the “world’s largest and most comprehensive Elvis museum in the world,” according to the website.
+The “Over Me” singer also accumulated some wealth managing Graceland, which is the “world’s largest and most comprehensive Elvis museum in the world,” according to the website.
 In 2006, Graceland was declared a National Historic Landmark and it’s also listed in the National Register of Historic Places.
-Although Lisa lost her father’s fortune, she’s doing right by Elvis by keeping his legacy alive.
+Although Lisa lost her father’s fortune, she did right by Elvis by keeping his legacy alive.